info-beamer/sysfs-gpio-shim/README.md

 The behaviour should be mostly identical to what the sysfs implementation did.
 See also TODO.md.

+Non-Pi devices are not supported and no effort will be made by me to change this.
+Sorry.

 ## Performance

 Probably garbage.
 If you're using sysfs-based GPIO